 - Characterize the design rules for your in-house PCB production process: document feeds, speeds, plunge rate, depth of cut (traces and outline) and tooling.

 - document your work (in a group or individually)

-- Make an in-circuit programmer by milling and stuffing the PCB, test it, then optionally try other PCB fabrication process.
+- Make an in-circuit programmer that includes a microcontroller by milling and stuffing the PCB, test it to verify that it works.

 - Described the process of milling, stuffing, de-bugging and programming

 - Demonstrate correct workflows and identify areas for improvement if required

 Have you answered these questions?